Celiac Disease Comprehensive Cascade

 For your convenience, we recommend utilizing cascade testing for celiac disease.
 Cascade testing ensures that testing proceeds in an algorithmic fashion.
 The following cascades are available; select the appropriate 1 for your specific patient situation.
 Algorithms for the cascade tests are available in Special Instructions.

--CDGF/89200 Celiac Disease Comprehensive Cascade for Patients on a Gluten-Free Diet: for patients already adhering to a gluten-free diet.
+-CDGF / Celiac Disease Gluten-Free Cascade: for patients already adhering to a gluten-free diet.